Ceheiss/monochrome/_posts/2020-02-07-learning-by-induction.md

 <%include partials/footer%>
 ```

-But is EJS, the only way of doing this?
+But is **EJS**, the only way of doing this?
 Is it a must in a Node?
-Sometimes when you only use one tool you might subconsciously thinking of it as mandatory, so let's experiment with **hbs**, the Express templating engine for **Handlebars**.
+Sometimes when you only use one tool you might subconsciously thinking of it as mandatory, so let's experiment with **HBS**, the Express templating engine for **Handlebars**.

 We set it like this: `app.set("view engine", "hbs");`.
 My route to the sections looks like this: